Doll Therapy Program

 Common interventions to manage these behaviors include distractions, restraints, medications, and safety sitters.

-While doll therapy is used in long-term care facilities, there is very little research or evidence that doll therapy is utilized in the hospital setting.
-As a result, in 2018 when Angie was a manager of an adult medical-surgical unit, she conducted a research study to determine: In hospitalized dementia patients, does using doll therapy vs. no doll therapy reduce the BPSD during their hospital stay and decrease falls in this patient population?
+Given these limitations in evidence, in 2018 when program founder Angie Filipiak, RN, was a manager of an adult medical-surgical unit, she conducted a research study to determine: Do hospitalized dementia patients, exposed to doll therapy experience reduced BPSD during their hospital stay or a decrease in falls?

 Year-Long Multi-Site Study Results